DamLabResources/damlab-wrappers/README.md

  - [`dorado/demux`](dorado/demux/README.md) : Nanopore dorado demultiplexing tool.
 Supports various barcoding kits and custom barcode arrangements.
  - more to come as needed...

+## POD5

+This package contains wrappers for the POD5 file format.

+ - [`pod5/convert_fast5`](pod5/convert_fast5/README.md) : Convert Oxford Nanopore FAST5 files to the newer POD5 format.
+ - more to come as needed...

 ## Multiple sequence alignment

 This package contains wrappers for the multiple sequence alignment tools.